qb-creates/qbdude/README.md

 ### Micrchip Studio And External Tools
 If you're in Microchip Studio, setting up QB.DUDE as an external tool is a useful approach to improve your workflow.
 Through the External Tools menu, you can easily trigger QB.DUDE uploads without the need to switch between applications.

+#### Steps to setup external tools:
 1. Open Microchip Studio.
 2. Navigate to Tools > External Tools.
 3. In the External Tools window, click on the Add button to create a new external tool.
 4. Set the following parameters:
     - Title: Enter a descriptive title, such as "qbdude Upload."
     - Command: Provide the full path to the qbdude executable or the command needed to run it.
 For example, if qbdude is in your system's PATH, you can simply enter qbdude.
     - Arguments: Specify the arguments needed for the qbdude upload command.

+        ```
-For instance, if you need to upload a specific part with a specific COM port and file path, you can enter something like -p [PARTNUMBER] -C [COMPORT] -F [FILEPATH].
+        -p [PARTNUMBER] -C [COMPORT] -F [FILEPATH].
+        ```
-  - Uncheck the Use Output Window and Close on Exit options.
+5. Uncheck the Use Output Window and Close on Exit options.
 QB.DUDE currently can not run in Microchip Studio's output window
-5. Optionally, you can set up a keyboard shortcut under the Tools > Options > Environment > Keyboard menu to quickly access the external tool.
+6. Optionally, you can set up a keyboard shortcut under the Tools > Options > Environment > Keyboard menu to quickly access the external tool.
-6. Click OK to save the external tool configuration.
+7. Click OK to save the external tool configuration.